 Staff in Training (SIT) Program

-Staff in Training (SIT) are former campers who are finishing their junior (11th grade) year of high school.
+Staff in Training (SIT) are typically former campers who are finishing their junior (11th grade) year of high school.
 The SIT position is designed to provide exposure to a wide variety of areas at camp for mature teens who are interested in future employment at a summer camp.
-SITs assist in the cabin, in 2 program areas (stables + area of choice), and in the kitchen/dining room.
-This group works at camp for 3 weeks at a time (not the whole summer) and is overseen by a Coordinator who arranges time off activities for the group to enjoy as a whole.
+SITs assist in the cabin, in two program areas (stables, plus another program of their choice), and in the kitchen/dining room.
+These staff members work at camp for three weeks at a time – not the whole summer.

 SIT: If you will have completed 11th grade and will be at least 16 years old by June, you may apply to the Staff-In-Training (SIT) program.
 Priority is given to former campers, and we cannot guarantee space availability to non-campers.

 The Staff Application will open to SITs on October 1, 2018 for the 2019 summer.
 We leave the application open until a sufficient number of applications have been received.
 Historically we have closed the application on or near November 1, after a month of applications.
 Decisions about SIT placement are typically made in December as we make every effort to let applicants know about placement before the end of the year.

 Interns are former campers who are finishing their senior year of high school (12th grade) AND must be 18 years old by the time they work at camp.
 Interns work at camp for 3 or 6 weeks – not the whole summer – and placements are based on established 3 week intervals.
 Interns may work as part of Day Camp, Main Camp, Mountainside, Kitchen, Farm, Stables, Crafts, Maintenance, Photography, or as a general support person to the overall operation of camp.